hi-rustin/cargo-index.slide/slides.md

 ---
 # Sparse Index

-##### Big thanks to Cargo and crates.io teams for building this feature over the past three years.
+##### Big thanks to the Cargo and crates.io teams for building this feature over the past three years.

 <br/>
 <Timeline/>